kaufmanno/GSDMA/Documentation_Sphinx/source/schema.rst

    :align: center

 Firstly, we start from the boreholes description given by .txt files.
-Those data are gathered into a SQLite database, in a specific organization, in 3 tables : Boreholes - Components - Intervals, with the format of Geopackage, which is a format for geospatial information.
+Those data are gathered into a SQLite database, in a specific organization, in 4 tables : Boreholes - Components - Intervals - Lexicon, with the format of Geopackage, which is a format for geospatial information.

 Then, the data are read and put into a specific structure called Striplog.